Skip to content ↓

 The Rule of Law - consequences of your actions.
 Right and Wrong

-From entry to school pupils are continually taught to recognise the difference between right and wrong and this, alongside their developing maturity, helps them to apply their understanding of these concepts in their daily lives. .
-We have a strong but positive behaviour policy.
+From entry to school pupils are continually taught to recognise the difference between right and wrong and this, alongside their developing maturity, helps them to apply their understanding of these concepts in their daily lives.
+We have a strong and positive behaviour policy.
 Through this we consistently promote our high expectations of all.
-Everyone is expected to follow our school rules and Goldentime is used as a positive reinforcement of good behaviour for all.
-Pupils are taught the reasons behind school rules, taught the importance of observing our rules and what the consequences will be should they forget to follow any of the rules.
-The rewards for good behaviour and sanctions for unacceptable behaviour are also clearly displayed throughout school and reinforced regularly with the children.
+Everyone is expected to follow our school Values and Rules: Belong, Enjoy, Aim high and Respect.

 Individual Liberty